 In any case, most people refer to the saying that any software is only as good as the programmers and manufacturers who built and designed it.
 Because of the reliability of fly-by-wire in airplanes, it's likely that experience and product testing could bring more drive-by-wire systems safely to everyday cars.
 Several car companies are already using (or have used) various drive-by-wire systems in use their vehicles, including BMW, Mercedes-Benz, Land Rover, Toyota, GM, Volkswagen and Nissan.

-For more information about battery technology, hybrid cars and other related topics, follow the links on the next page.
+For more information about battery technology, hybrid cars and other related topics, follow the links below.